Heidi V. Carlson

 Location(s): Savage, Northfield

-Shelby received her Masters Degree in Counseling and Psychological Services from St Mary's University and is working towards licensure as a professional clinical counselor.
+Shelby received her Masters Degree in Counseling and Psychological Services from St Mary's University and is a Licensed Professional Clinical Counselor.
 Shelby has worked in community mental health settings for the past 7 years and has extensive experience working with adults experiencing severe and/or persistent mental health concerns.
 In addition, Shelby has received substantial training in supporting persons who have experienced sexual violence in both therapy settings and a crisis center.
 She has also co-led groups for women who have experienced sexual violence at Shakopee Correctional Facility.
 Shelby primarily works with adults 18+ and has extensive experience providing services concerning depression, anxiety, PTSD, low self-esteem, psychosis, sexual violence and crisis intervention.

 Shelby has an eclectic approach to therapy and draws from Cognitive Behavioral Therapy (CBT), Person-Centered Therapy, Acceptance and Commitment Therapy (ACT), and Solutions-Focused Therapy.
 She also practices harm reduction.